4900 Parkway Drive Suite 150

 The District’s borders are identical to the unincorporated areas of Deerfield Township.
 The District was created to address stormwater quality and quantity issues within Deerfield Township.
 The collection and disposal of stormwater (also known as wastewater) by the District includes projects which address flooding through the repair, replacement or construction of infrastructure facilities.
 The District also functions to improve water quality by funding various facilities and projects to address pollution, sedimentation, and illicit discharges.

-The District is governed by a three-member Board of Trustees appointed by the Deerfield Township Trustees The Board holds regular meetings on the second Tuesday of every month at 7:00 p.m.
+The District is governed by a three-member Board of Trustees appointed by the Deerfield Township Trustees The Board holds regular meetings on the second Tuesday of every month at 6:00 p.m.
 Members of the public are welcome.
-Meeting agendas will be posted a few days before each meeting.
+Meeting agendas will be posted to the Deerfield Township website a few days before each meeting.

 Deerfield Township is required to submit and manage a stormwater management plan (SWMP) in accordance with 40 CFR Part 122.32 and Ohio law.
 The plan outlines the steps that the Township takes to develop, implement, and enforce a stormwater management program designed to reduce the discharge of pollutants to the maximum extent practicable, to protect water quality and to satisfy the appropriate requirements of the Clean Water Act in accordance with the Ohio EPA NPDES Phase II Program.
 The SWMP addresses the Six Minimum Control Measures of the Phase II program as required by state and federal regulations.